 About Missy Tripp-Ronquillo

-Missy Ronquillo is an artist, creative educator and owner of Pescado Y Amor Studio/ Gallery.
+Missy Tripp Ronquillo is an artist, creative educator and owner of Pescado Y Amor Studio/ Gallery.

-Pescado Y Amor is the home studio and classroom where Missy found inspiration in inspiring others to follow their artistic passions.
+Pescado Y Amor is the home studio and classroom where Missy found inspiration to inspire others to follow their artistic passions.
 She teaches all levels of art from beginners to advanced.

 Her work embellishes walls in restaurants, cafés, retail establishments, and private homes world wide.